 Step 1: Candidates must go to the TISS admissions website and finish the registration process.
 This involves providing personal, academic, and contact details.

-Step 3: Candidates must take the TISS National Entrance Test (TISSNET), which assesses their general knowledge, English language, and analytical skills.
+Step 3: Candidates must take the CUET PG, which assesses their general knowledge, English language, and analytical skills.

-Step 4: Once the TISSNET exam is completed, the results will be available on the official TISS admissions page.
+Step 4: Once the CUET PG exam is completed, the results will be available on the official TISS admissions page.
 Candidates can view their scores and overall standings.

-Step 5: Shortlisted candidates will be invited to take the Pre-Interview Test (PIT) and Personal Interview (PI) based on their TISSNET scores.
+Step 5: Shortlisted candidates will be invited to take the Pre-Interview Test (PIT) and Personal Interview (PI) based on their CUET PG scores.

-Step 6: Following the PIT and PI, candidates will be assigned seats based on their overall performance, which includes the TISSNET score, PIT, and PI results.
+Step 6: Following the PIT and PI, candidates will be assigned seats based on their overall performance, which includes the CUET PG score, PIT, and PI results.

 Step 7: Once the seats have been assigned, candidates must visit the TISS campus for document verification (or do it online).

-Step 8: Following successful document verification, candidates must pay the first instalment of the MA Psychology tuition fees and any other fees.
+Step 8: Following successful document verification, candidates must pay the first installment of the MA Psychology tuition fees and any other fees.

 Step 9: Once the payment is processed and documents are verified, TISS will finalize the admission.
 Candidates will receive confirmation of their admission into the MA Psychology program.